Rolling Your Shins Out

 As you do this foot exercise, you can notice the following:

-Since your shins rest on top of these two heel bones, this may also help provide a good foundation for your knees.
+Since your shins rest on top of these two bones, this may also help provide a good foundation for your knees.
 You can then help keep your knees safe by activating your foot or feet any time your knees are in a potentially unsafe positions-perhaps while squatting or lunging or doing a yoga pose like warrior.

 Rolling your shins out while doing this foot exercise, your pelvis may roll back slightly.